nagendramishr/mini-rag-quickstart/README.md

 > - [A Simple Guide To Retrieval Augmented Generation Language Models](https://www.smashingmagazine.com/2024/01/guide-retrieval-augmented-generation-language-models/) includes a diagram showing the generator flow in a RAG-based system.
 > - [Retrieval augmented generation (RAG) explained](https://www.superannotate.com/blog/rag-explained) provides a simple diagram that shows the process of RAG at the intersection of natural language generation (NLG) and information retrieval (IR).

-In general, RAG is a way to overcome th need to constantly train and retrain a Large Language Model.
+In general, RAG is a way to overcome the need to constantly train and retrain a Large Language Model.
 Imagine a neural network with 200 billion nodes with each node connected to the others.
-These LLM's are the engine in generative AI, but they are very to train because they require a lot of computation to build. ( Think large GPU clusters running complex calculations for a long time.)
+These LLM's are the engine in generative AI, but they are very expensive to train because they require a lot of computation to build. ( Think large GPU clusters running complex calculations for a long time.)
 This is so computationally expensive that keeping up with new data or customizing becomes cost prohibitive.
 You can learn more about it in this in-depth description here:  [Efficient LLM Training](https://arxiv.org/pdf/2104.04473.pdf). .

 Customers who implement the RAG model can not only solve the training issues, but they also gain the following benefits: